sentheta/Comma/README.md

 The provided binaries are compatible with brave browser on 64-bit linux-based operating system (filename : comma) and any browser (the one set as default) on 64-bit windows operating system (filename : comma.exe).

-If you wish to use the program in operating system or browser not mentioned above, feel free to compile, and modify the source code as needed.
+If you wish to use the program in operating systems or browsers not mentioned above, feel free to compile and modify the source code as needed, or make a requests at the issue section of this github page.

 # Usage